 Alexa, how can people find my business?

-Consider this: 71% of people use voice search for everyday tasks.
-You might read that and wonder how the percentage grew so high, so fast, but think about it: most consumers have access to at least one voice-activated virtual assistant.
-From Siri on an iOS device and Apple’s HomePod to Google Home, Cortana on a Windows product, and Amazon’s Alexa - the robot takeover is real.
+71% of people use voice search for everyday tasks.
+You might read that and wonder how the percentage grew so large, so fast, but think about it: most consumers have access to at least one voice-activated virtual assistant.
+From Siri on an iPhone to Google Home, Cortana on a Windows product, and Amazon’s Alexa - the robot takeover is real.
 According to research from NPR and Edison Research, one in six adults own a voice-activated smart device.

 Voice search’s lack of physical interface and ease of use make it an exceptional alternative whenever you have a question that needs to be answered.
 And if you’re running a business, we bet you’re hoping that you can be the answer to a future client’s question!
 Looking for a haircut nearby?
 Wondering where the best place to eat lunch outdoors is?
 Not sure how to assemble that IKEA bookshelf?
 Your clients are asking these questions and providing the data for search engines to be able to understand that you could be the answer is easier than ever.